muzishen/IMAGDressing/README.md

 ## Acknowledgement
 We would like to thank the contributors to the [MagicClothing](https://github.com/ShineChen1024/MagicClothing),[IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), [ControlNet](https://github.com/lllyasviel/ControlNet), [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter), and [AnimateDiff](https://github.com/guoyww/AnimateDiff) repositories, for their open research and exploration.

+The IMAGDressing code is available for both academic and commercial use.
+However, the models available for manual and automatic download from IMAGDressing are intended solely for non-commercial research purposes.
+Similarly, our released checkpoints are restricted to research use only.
+Users are free to create videos using this tool, but they must adhere to local laws and use it responsibly.
+The developers disclaim any liability for potential misuse by users.